 One of the most well-known ideas is product-led growth.

-Coined and defined first by OpenView Ventures, product-led growth, or PLG, is a go-to-market strategy that relies on people using your product as the primary driver of acquisition, conversion and expansion.
+Product-led growth, or PLG, is a go-to-market strategy that relies on people using your product as the primary driver of acquisition, conversion and expansion.
 Let’s break that down.

 - Acquisition: how you acquire new prospects

 - Conversion: how you get new prospects to become paying customers